Glaxnimate

 Glaxnimate is a free and open-source, cross-platform, 2D vector animation software.

 It has been integrated into Shotcut and Kdenlive to add vector capabilities to video editors.

-Supported Formats
+Supported formats

-Glaxnimate saves animations using a custom JSON-based format, but it also supports loading and saving animated SVG and Lottie.
+Glaxnimate saves animations using a custom JSON-based format, but it also supports loading and saving animated SVG, Lottie, Android Vector Drawables, and After Effects Project files (.aep).

 It can also render to video using FFmpeg, WebP, and GIF.

 It can import and render to a variety of raster image formats.